How we feed our rabbits at Lupin Lapin Rabbitry

 Artichoke, burdock, sunflower / sun-choke plants are an excellent PREbiotic.

-A Prebiotic encourages growth of beneficial gut populations all ready present.
+A Prebiotic encourages the growth of beneficial gut populations already present in rabbit's digestive tract.

 Never feed plants with rot, fungus, mold, or insect infestations.